RottenFishHead/J/RECURRING_INCOME_README.md

 # Automatic Income Entries Feature

-This feature allows you to set up recurring income entries that will automatically create income records on specified days of the month.
+This feature allows you to set up reocurring income entries that will automatically create income records on specified days of the month.

 ## How It Works

-1. **Set Up Recurring Income**: Create recurring income entries specifying:
+1. **Set Up reocurring Income**: Create reocurring income entries specifying:
    - Source (salary, freelance, etc.)
    - Name (description)
    - Amount